 Take action now and add your name to the petition calling on convenience stores to stop selling VUSE until Reynolds agrees to give farmworkers a voice and a practical mechanism that they can use to negotiate better working and living conditions without fear of retaliation!

-The official boycott will be launched April 9-20 in honor of FLOC organizer, Santiago Rafael Cruz, who was assassinated on April 9, 2007 in our office in Mexico to try to stop our union from aiding farm laborers.
-We will honor Santiago’s sacrifices for justice by continuing the fight for which he gave his life anddoing actions and pickets nationally outside of 7-11, Circle K, Kangaroo and Wawa convenience stores.
-For information on how to get involved or to organize an action, email email@example.com .
+The boycott was launched officially from April 9-20 in honor of FLOC organizer, Santiago Rafael Cruz, who was assassinated on April 9, 2007 in our office in Mexico to try to stop our union from aiding farm laborers.
+We will honor Santiago’s sacrifices for justice by continuing the fight for which he gave his life and doing actions and pickets nationally outside of 7-11, Circle K, Kangaroo and Wawa convenience stores.
+For information on how to get involved or to organize an action, email firstname.lastname@example.org .